 The title of the book and the series was taken from William Shakespeare’s play Henry V, set in 1415.
 The English King of England faces the French before the Battle... of Agincourt on St. Crispin’s Day and made one of the most stirring speeches in the history of the theatre, which includes the line:

 “We few, we happy few, we band of brothers”

 At the time, Band of Brothers was the most expensive tv mini-series made by any network in the world, costing $125 million.
 The BBC as co-production partner paid £7 million ($10.1 million); again the most it had ever paid.
 It was worth every penny.

 When this movie came out in 1998, there was one recurring theme everyone referred to which was the feeling total realism that director Steven Spielberg produced.
 It starts with a 27-minute beachfront attack by American forces on Omaha Beach, an intensely chaotic attack that Spielberg had researched with painstaking accuracy.
 He employed Paul Fussell, the veteran and critic and historian Stephen Ambrose as consultants and used amputees as actors and the results were pretty shocking.

-While the D-Day scenes were shot in Ireland, some shooting was also done in Normandy, at the... the Normandy American Cemetery and Memorial in Colleville-sur-Mer and in Calvados.
+While the D-Day scenes were shot in Ireland, some shooting was also done in Normandy, at... the Normandy American Cemetery and Memorial in Colleville-sur-Mer and in Calvados.

 04 of 06

-Apparently both Burton and Eastwood called the film Where Doubles Dare due to the amount of time stand-ins doubled in action sequences.
+Apparently, both Burton and Eastwood called the film Where Doubles Dare due to the number of time stand-ins doubled in action sequences.
 Never mind, the action-packed scenes like the rescue from the Alpine castle carry the film along at a cracking pace.